askap-vast/vast-pipeline/docs/adminusage/cli.md

 Detailed commands for resetting the database can be found in [Contributing and Developing Guidelines](../developing/localdevenv.md#reset-the-database).

-Resetting a pipeline run can be done using the `clearpiperun` command: it will delete all images (and related objects such as sources) associated with that pipeline run, if that images does not belong to another pipeline run.
-It will deleted all the sources associated with that pipeline run.
+Resetting a pipeline run can be done using the `clearpiperun` command.
+This will delete all images and related objects such as sources associated with that pipeline run.
+Images that have been used in other pipeline runs will not be deleted.

 ```bash
 (pipeline_env)$ ./manage.py clearpiperun path/to/my_pipe_run
 # or